- Cancer research

 The advantage of the SMARTer Stranded Total RNA-Seq method is its potential to process low amounts of input material.
 Indeed, collecting samples is often the bottleneck of fundamental, (pre)clinical and translational research projects and being able to disseminate large amounts of information from only 200 μL (or less) can substantially impact research progress.

 Everaert, C. et al. Performance assessment of total RNA sequencing of human biofluids and extracellular vesicles.
 Sci.
 Reps.
 9, 17574 (2019).

-Rapid, pure, and concentrated purification of extracellular vesicles from biofluids
+Rapid, pure, and concentrated isolation of extracellular vesicles from biofluids

-- Isolation in <30 minutes, using spin columns containing a lectin-based binding compound
+- Isolation in <30 minutes, using mini- or maxi-size spin columns containing a lectin-based binding compound

 - Higher purity than ultracentrifugation, precipitation, or ultrafiltration

 - Sufficient EV yield (up to 1010 [miniprep] and 1011 [maxiprep]) for downstream analyses of EV cargo

 - Consistent performance with an easy-to-use protocol that requires no specialized equipment